 Dango

 Dango is a traditional Japanese sweet treat made from rice flour and typically served on skewers.
 These small, chewy dumplings come in various flavors and colors, often featuring red bean paste, soybean flour, or sesame coatings.
-Dango is a popular dessert during seasonal festivals, like Hanami (cherry blossom viewing), where it symbolizes the arrival of spring.
 The three common types of dango are mitarashi (soy sauce glaze), hanami (pink cherry blossom flavor), and kibi (millet flour).
-Its delightful taste and cultural significance have made dango a beloved and cherished delicacy both in Japan and internationally.

 Taiyaki